SFFAI-AIKT/AIKT-Natural_Language_Processing/Conference_Papers/AIKT-NLP-Conference_Papers.md

 # AIKT NLP Conference Papers

-This file is mianly focus on academic conference of Natural Language Processing, and offer links for researchers to download papers.
+This file is mainly focus on academic conference of Natural Language Processing, and offer links for researchers to download papers.